LanaCreegan/Formula-1/README.md

   - Have a better understanding of the sport
   - Know more about the teams and drivers
   - Sign up to the newsletter to keep up to date with news about Formula 1

+## Design
+ ### Colour
+ The colour on the website is based around the hero images, which are the Ferrari cars #D40000.
+I then chose colours that complimented this colour and were neutral so it made the red stand out and be eye catching.

+### Text
+Hind is used for the headings and Montserrat is used for the main text.
+Sans-serif is used as the backup text.
+These fonts were chosen to give the website a simple but modern look.